Protein supplements, in general, are very popular for anyone who wants to lose weight or gain muscle.

 Both are relatively stable when it comes to shelf life.
 In this case, people tend to worry about whey since it is derived from dairy.
 Despite that factor, though, it tends to keep very well.
 For example, you’re unlikely to develop any health issues after accidentally consuming a protein product past its consumption date.
 But you might find that the flavor is greatly diminished or altered.

 While both are rich in amino acids that your body can’t naturally produce, each is richer than the other in some areas.
 For example, WHEY has a higher concentration of isoleucine, leucine, lysine, and methionine.
-Whereas soy contains a higher concentration of arginine, phenylalanine, and tryptophan.
+At the same time, soy contains a higher concentration of arginine, phenylalanine, and tryptophan.

 This concentration shows that it is essentially more effective compared to soy when it comes to building muscle mass and fat loss.